savonet/liquidsoap/doc/content/migrating.md

   However, EBU R128 data is now extracted directly from metadata when available.
   So `replaygain` cannot control the gain type via this parameter anymore.

+### String functions

+Some string functions have been updated to account for string encoding.
+In particular, `string.length` and `string.sub` now assume that their given string is in `utf8` by default.

+While this is what most user expect, this can lead to backward incompatibilities and new exceptions.
+You can change back to the old default by passing `encoding="ascii"` to these functions or using the `settings.string.default_encoding` settings.

 ### `check_next`

 `check_next` in playlist operators is now called _before_ the request is resolved, to make it possible to cut out